-- If the logical name is to be entered into the process or system directory logical name tables (LNM\$PROCESS_DIRECTORY, LNM\$SYSTEM_DIRECTORY), then the name can only have from 1 to 31 alphanumeric characters, including the dollar sign (\$) and underscore (). - If you specify a colon (:) at the end of a logical name, the DEFINE command saves the colon as part of the logical name.
+- If the logical name is to be entered into the process or system directory logical name tables (LNM\$PROCESS_DIRECTORY, LNM\$SYSTEM_DIRECTORY), then the name can only have from 1 to 31 alphanumeric characters, including the dollar sign (\$) and underscore ().
+If the logical name translates to a logical name table name, any alphabetic characters in the name should all be uppercase. - If you specify a colon (:) at the end of a logical name, the DEFINE command saves the colon as part of the logical name.
 (This is in contrast to the ASSIGN command, which removes the colon before placing the name in a logical name table.)
 By default, the logical name is placed in the process logical name table. - If the string contains any characters other than uppercase alphanumerics, the dollar sign, or the underscore character, enclose the string in quotation marks ("").
 Use two sets of quotation marks (""") to denote actual quotation marks.
 When you enclose a name in quotation marks, the case of alphabetic characters is preserved.

-equivalence-name[....]
+equivalence-name[,...]